 The Gainsborough has been home to artists, writers, editors, historians, and art and cultural enthusiasts over the years.
 The tradition continues today.

 This apartment was the home of legendary raconteur and Random House editor Joseph M. Fox, who edited such writers as Truman Capote (rumored to have written Breakfast at Tiffany's in the guest room), John Irving, Philip Roth, Ralph Ellison, and Anthony Lewis.

 All in the heart of The City, with Time Warner Center, countless cultural offerings, Michelin-star dining, and shopping nearby.

 Full time staff, 50% financing.
 Pied-a-terre allowed.
-Sorry no pets.
+Pets upon board approval.

 2 Beds / 1.5 Baths / - ft²